Rocmaura Nursing Home opened December 16th, 1972, but its roots grow much deeper. Here’s a quick history lesson…

 December 16th was the first day Rocmaura Nursing Home officially opened!

-2022 will be Rocmaura’s 50th birthday, and we can’t wait to celebrate all the efforts from our past and present Sisters to create opportunities for our community.
+2022 is Rocmaura’s 50th birthday, and we are celebrating all the efforts from our past and present Sisters to create opportunities for our community.

 It all started in 1633 with Sts.
 Vincent de Paul and Louise de Marillac formed the Daughters of Charity to serve the poor, sick and unlearned These ideas and values of Catholic Care would be passed down to create what we know today!